 The following is an outline describing several key steps that need to be considered when making the leap from employee to employer (in no particular order of importance since they are all important).
 The planning stage is perhaps the most important of the entire process, as these decisions will affect everything that follows.

 - Choose something that you have a passion for.
 This venture is still a job, and you will be less likely to put forth the requisite effort and care if you are not emotionally attached to the business.

 - Never just decide one day to quit your job.
-You need to have reserves or cash flow to cover personal as well business expenses in case it takes longer to establish a customer base and start turning a profit.
+You need to have reserves other sources of cash flow to cover personal as well business expenses until you start turning a profit.

 - Do your research into the market you are looking to get into.
 Unless you have a new invention or can revolutionize a current process, you need to find a niche market in which you can differentiate yourself from every other similar business.

 - Always consult a legal professional, preferably one that specializes in business start-ups or an accounting professional.
 They will be the best source of guidance when it comes to selecting a business structure and naming issues, as well as state and local licensing issues.

 - Stick to what you know best and do not try to do everything yourself!
 If you are not good at handling finances, then hire an accountant or bookeeper.
 If you are not graphically inclined, then hire a design firm to create your logo and marketing tools.
 It is always cheaper to spend the money and have it done right from the beginning than it is to fix a problem.

 - Do not rush.
 Take your time and make sure that everything is to your specification.
 You need to be able to 100% ready for business from day the doors first open.